Melbourne, Friday 15 August, 12.30-15.30

 Given the newness of the space, people are often not aware of the psychosocial risks present in workplace investigations, nor are they aware of how to manage them.
 By better managing psychosocial risks, investigators and participants are safer, processes become more efficient, and investigations can reach more just outcomes.

 This workshop aims to help you identify practical strategies you can employ to ensure fraud and corruption investigations do not cause undue harm to all participants involved.
-Led by James Gaynor CSC, Inspector-General of the Australian Defence Force, you will learn highly effective strategies to reduce the psychosocial strain on investigators and participants:
+You will learn highly effective strategies to reduce the psychosocial strain on investigators and participants:

 - Identifying how workplace investigations can increase stress and trauma for witnesses, respondents, and investigators